Can My Cat Eat Grapes or Raisins?

 What Do I Do If My Cat Eats a Grape?

-In the emergency situation where your cat eats a grape, you must call the Animal Poison Control Center by dialing 888-426-4435 immediately.
+In an emergency situation where your cat eats a grape, you must call the Animal Poison Control Center by dialing 888-426-4435 immediately.
 The sooner you call the APCC, the sooner you will know more about how to deal with your specific situation.

 If you have a veterinarian, call them immediately and let them know you have an emergency.
-Otherwise, dial up the local vet in your area that offers emergency medical services for pets.
+Otherwise, dial up a local vet in your area that offers emergency medical services for pets.
 They will be able to tell you how to manage a health emergency at home or where to go to take your cat for treatment.

 There is a chance a single grape will not kill your cat, especially if the cat is a healthy adult and the grape is not whole.
 However, to be on the safe side, you want to get medical attention as soon as possible.
 If your cat shows symptoms of kidney failure, then your situation becomes severe.

 Treating the ingestion of a toxic substance is possible, though, with timely treatment and this will save your cat’s life.
-As part of this treatment, the veterinarian will likely give your cat IV fluids to help dilute the sugar in the blood stream.
+As part of this treatment, the veterinarian will likely give your cat IV fluids to help dilute the sugar in the bloodstream.